-There are a number of federal, state, and local laws controlling or prohibiting the possession and distribution of drugs and alcohol.
+There are several federal, state, and local laws controlling or prohibiting the possession and distribution of drugs and alcohol.
 Violations of these laws can lead to lengthy imprisonment, substantial fines, or both.

 ALCOHOL

 Virginia State laws concerning the purchase, possession, consumption, sale, and storage of alcoholic beverages include the following: